uevs/NewsApp/README.md

 Custom SwfitUI components implemented:
 * **StickyHeaderScrollView**: a ScrollView wth a sticky header along with an optional sticky title section.
 * **ExpandableNewsCardView**: an animated card that can expand to fullscreen, inspired by the cards on App Store.
+* **AsyncImageView**: a View that asyncronously loads an image, since the project targets iOS14 and the native component is not available.

 ## Animations Demo